anthonydahanne/terracotta-oss-docker/README.md

 ### Terracotta Server OSS running in a Docker container

-Make sure you checkout out server/ and client/ README.md
+Make sure you checkout server/ and client/ README.md

 #### Before proceeding, make sure to
 * have installed the latest [Docker Toolbox](https://www.docker.com/docker-toolbox)